Undergraduate Federal Direct Parent Plus Loans

-Federal PLUS loans typically have better terms and more flexible eligibility criteria than private alternative loans.
+Federal Direct PLUS loans typically have better terms and more flexible eligibility criteria than private alternative loans.
 Maximum loan fees and repayment interest rates are set by federal regulations.
-Federal PLUS loans are subject to a maximum 4.292% origination fee.
+For loans originated between 10/01/14 and 10/01/15, Federal Direct PLUS loans are subject to a 4.292% origination fee.
 These fees are deducted from your loan proceeds at the time of disbursement.
-Also, the maximum repayment interest rate is set at a 7.21% fixed rate.
+For loans first disbursed between 7/1/14 and 6/30/15, the Federal Direct PLUS repayment interest rate is set at a 7.21% fixed rate.

 Before a PLUS loan can be processed the student must complete the Free Application for Federal Student Aid (FAFSA).
 A FAFSA may be completed online.

 A student is awarded a Federal Direct PLUS Loan and accepts the award on mavlink.

 Step 2: Complete the Federal Direct PLUS Loan Request Process